hackforla/website/_projects/new-schools-today.md

 visible: true
 status: On Hold
 programs:
-  - Diversity, Equity & Inclusion
+  - Diversity / Equity and Inclusion
 ---